MartaReb/Portfolio/README.md

 📕 [Robot Framework](https://github.com/MartaReb/panelscout_robotframework)

   ## REST API Testing project
-It is a project on which I am currently working on.
-I have written some API tests for [Restful-booker](https://restful-booker.herokuapp.com/), which is an API based on hotel bookings:
+It is a project on which I am currently working.
+I have written some API tests for [Restful-booker]((https://restful-booker.herokuapp.com/), which is an API based on hotel bookings:

 📘 [REST API Testing](https://github.com/MartaReb/restful-booker-API-testing)

   ## SQL
  As part of my learning process, I have taken on the challenge of completing all of the tasks on the [SQLZOO website](https://sqlzoo.net/wiki/SQL_Tutorial).
 You can track my current progress here: